Darius Shu: Career

-Shu filmed Shiva Raichandani's Netflix directorial debut documentary film Peach Paradise, which premiered in 2022, featuring drag artist ShayShay and their pan-Asian collective The Bitten Peach.
-The documentary was nominated for Best International at Iris Prize 2023.
-On 6 August 2021, Tia Kofi released the music video for her third single, Loving Me Like That, directed and shot by Shu.
-He recently shot with French actress Léa Seydoux for L'Officiel in conjunction with the promotion of the latest James Bond film No Time to Die and Wes Anderson's The French Dispatch.
+Shu served as cinematographer on Shiva Raichandani's Netflix documentary Peach Paradise (2022) The documentary was nominated for Best International at Iris Prize 2023.
+Shu directed and shot the music video for Tia Kofi’s single “Loving Me Like That”.
+He also shot an editorial film with Léa Seydoux for L’Officiel, produced in conjunction with the release of No Time to Die and Wes Anderson's The French Dispatch.